PostHog/posthog.com/contents/blog/introducing-hogql.md

 You can use HogQL expressions to, among other things, enhance insights, filter event lists, and (most importantly) write full queries to analyze data in any way you want.

 PostHog's existing insights are already incredibly powerful.
-HogQL is PostHog insights, but Super Saiyan.
+HogQL turns insights Super Saiyan.

 HogQL is free for all users while in public beta – all we ask is that you [share your feedback with us](http://app.posthog.com/home#supportModal).

 ## What is HogQL?

 It's a translation layer over ClickHouse SQL.
-It's intuitive for anyone familiar with SQL, but it offers a few advantages and features.
+It's intuitive for anyone familiar with SQL, but it offers a few advantages and customizations.

 Features unique to HogQL include simplified access to event and person properties, as well as automatically added joins when you query fields with data on a different table, such as `events.person.properties.$browser`.